 - Tokyo Underground features an entire underground world of psychics.

-- After the second season, Magical Girl Lyrical Nanoha moves away from a certain Insignificant Little Blue Planet and goes to live in Mid-Childa where everyone is a mage like her.
+- After the second season of Lyrical Nanoha, the title character moves away from a certain Insignificant Little Blue Planet and goes to live in Mid-Childa where everyone is a mage like her.
 All the grunts in the military are equipped with staves to help in casting spells, the Air Force doesn't use planes since they can fly on their own, detectives can Mind Probe criminals to retrieve information, librarians can perform search engine-like scans on thousands of shelves worth of books, Emergency Services are protected with Deflector Shields that keep away heat and smoke and can cast the same shield on victims trapped in a burning building, doctors are equipped with the latest in medical technology and Healing Hands, and students don't need to whisper to each other since they can just use Telepathy.

-- In To Aru Majutsu no Index and its spin-off, nearly all of the students from Academy City are undergoing esper training.
+- In A Certain Magical Index and its spin-off, nearly all of the students from Academy City are undergoing esper training.
 So it is reasonable to expect unnamed street bullies to have some sort of super power.
 As one teacher put it, a student not having esper powers is something out of ordinary and worth researching.
-The Superpower Lottery is very much in effect through, and most of these powers are entirely useless.
+The Superpower Lottery is very much in effect though, and most of these powers are entirely useless.

 - Sometimes the Digimon's World borders on this trope before humans arrive in it.
 Digimon Adventure and Digimon Tamers added other powerless creatures so they don't count.
 X-Evolution the best example with no humans or anything comparable to them in sight.